Background image

 Unity

-SDK Features
+SDK features

 2. Fern offers customizations to the names used in the SDK but not to the fundamental structure of the SDK.
-In addition to names, Speakeasy allows you to customize things like the directory structure and how parameters are passed into functions.
+In addition to names, Speakeasy allows you to customize details like the directory structure and how parameters are passed into functions.

 FeatureSpeakeasyFern